 Dr. Sands received her Doctorate of Veterinary Medicine from the University of California-Davis.
 Her favorite part of working with animals is their big personalities and she believes we are lucky to have pets in our lives.
 One of her favorite parts of working at Anicira is occasionally receiving a sloppy kiss or two from her beloved patients.
 Outside of work, Dr. Sands enjoys baby-proofing her house, trying new water sports, and baking babka bread.
 She has a domestic long-haired cat named Lord Marty McFly.

 Ashlee has been devoted to helping animals since she was a small child caring for her family pets.
 After earning her AAS degree in Veterinary Technology in 2007, she began working as an LVT and has never looked back.
 An exceptionally skilled technician, she provides invaluable leadership and experience to Anicira and takes pride in helping families and pets stay together and lead healthier lives.
-She lives a busy life outside of the hospital, caring for her Old English Bulldog, Brie, and her energetic son.
+In 2021, Ashlee was promoted to Lead LVT – a title she is proud to have earned.
+She lives a busy life outside of the hospital, caring for her three dogs and energetic son.

 Nicole has wanted to work with animals ever since childhood when she would bring home injured birds and wildlife to tend to them in her home.
 She has remained dedicated to the animals in her native Virginia, attending Fauquier High School and graduating from NVCC with her AAS in veterinary technology.
 Nicole thrives in the fast-paced environment of high-volume surgery, and particularly enjoys anesthesia and orthopedic surgery, in addition to utilizing fear-free methods to work with nervous animals and working dogs.
-Outside of Anicira, Nicole hardly ever stops moving, and can usually be found hiking in Shenandoah National Park or running with her three dogs.
+She loves helping pets that would not otherwise receive veterinary care and considers herself an advocate and voice for each one of her patients.
+Outside of Anicira, Nicole hardly ever stops moving, and can usually be found hiking in Shenandoah National Park or running with her two dogs.

 Lindsey received her associate of science degree from the Penn Foster Veterinary Technician program in 2020 after working as a veterinary assistant for eight years.
 Growing up, she always knew she wanted a career working with animals.
-Her favorite part of working at Anicira is caring for the many shelter/rescue pets that visit.
-Lindsey has many pets of her own including 3 dogs, a few ducks and geese, a horse, a pony, and a donkey.
+Her favorite part of working at Anicira is caring for the many shelter/rescue pets that visit and getting to know the families of her patients.
+She loves being able to help clients care for their four-legged family members.
+Lindsey has many pets of her own including 3 dogs, a few ducks and geese, a horse, and a donkey.
 Outside of work, she enjoys watching movies, spending time with friends and family, and visiting local parks and historical sites with her dogs.

 Lesly pursued her lifelong passion for helping animals by earning her Licensed Veterinary Technician degree at Northern Virginia Community College.
 She graduated in 2017 and joined the team at Anicira in 2021.
 Lesly enjoys being a part of the surgery and dentistry team and is always eager to learn new things.
 She has a rescue Pomeranian/Husky mix who she named Ghost after a half-dog creature featured in one of her favorite shows – Game of Throne.
 In her free time, Lesly loves trying out new cooking and baking recipes and traveling.
 On weekends when the weather is nice, you can find her with her friends hiking or trying new wineries.